Walter Villa: Motorcycle racing career

-He went on to win the 1975 and 1976 250cc world championship together with the 350cc title in 1976.
+Villa went on to win the and 250cc world championship together with the 350cc title in 1976.
 In addition to the four World titles, he won eight Italian Championships.
 After he retired at the end of the 1980 season, Villa became a key player in the grand prix historic motorsport circuit, riding in high speed demonstrations in addition to becoming his country's top trainer.

 He died of a heart attack, aged 58, on 18 June 2002.

 Grand Prix motorcycle racing results

 Points system from 1950 to 1968: